 In the example, the tax liability for this estate is a fraction of what it would have been a year ago, but a substantial tax liability remains.
 Depending on the size of your estate, you may also want to consider the potential growth of your investments or assets overtime, state estate taxes, and any changes in legislation that could decrease the estate tax exemption prior to 2026.

 On another note, if you already have an irrevocable trust in place to settle or reduce your estate taxes at the time of your death, it may be time to revisit the terms of your trust with an attorney.
 If you happen to pass way in the next seven years, your trust may be substantially overfunded.

-As an example, in New York the estate tax rate is the second of the highest in the nation, 16%.
-However, once you consider the federal tax deductions provided by paying the state tax, the effective tax levied by the state of New York is decreased to around 9%.
+As an example, New York state is home to the second-highest estate tax rates in the nation, 16%.
+However, once you consider the federal tax deductions provided by paying these state taxes, the effective tax rate levied by New York ends up being closer to 9%.

 States that Collect an Estate Tax